August Kühne

-August Kühne (1855–1932) was a German businessman and freight forwarder.
+August Kühne (1855 – 1932) was a German businessman and freight forwarder.
 In 1890, he co-founded Kühne + Nagel together with Friedrich Nagel (1864–1907) in Bremen.

 Life

-August was the son of a woodcutter and was born in 1855.
+August was the son of a woodcutter.
 His intention was to study law, but was unable to do so due to financial reasons.
-As a result, he became an apprentice at the Bremens import/export company L.G.
+Needing another career path, he became an apprentice at the Bremens import/export company L.G.
 Dyes & Co.
 He perfected his education but was dismissed during the economic crisis of 1875.

-After a while he took a job at freight handler Fr.
+Eventually he took a job at freight handler Fr.
 Nauman in Bremen.
-He worked his way up to partner and became engaged to Naumann's daughter.
-However, she died before marriage.
-Kühne left the company in 1890 after a disagreement with Naumann and started his own company.
+He worked his way up to partner and became engaged to Naumann's daughter, though she died before they could be married.
+Kühne left the company in 1890 after a disagreement with Naumann to start Kühne + Nagel.